jhpyle/docassemble/_docs/installation.md

 application.
 The `docassemble.demo` package contains a demonstration interview.

-## Testing docassemble
+# Testing docassemble

 The following will run a test of the core docassemble module.
 This requires `docassemble`, `docassemble.base`, `docassemble.mako`, and `docassemble.demo` to be installed.

+{% highlight bash %}
 cd ~/docassemble
 python docassemble_base/tests/test-parse.py
+{% endhighlight %}

 The output should end with:

+{% highlight bash %}
 Need to ask:
   Your use of this system does not mean that you have a lawyer.
   Do you understand this?
+{% endhighlight %}

-## Setting up the web server
+# Setting up the web server

 The following instructions assume a Debian/Ubuntu system on which you have cloned `docassemble` into your home directory.
 You will have to make